 This option is designed for school teachers over the age of 60 or college faculty who would like to attend the Conventiculum but who do not need graduate credit for their participation.
 Auditors will be expected to participate fully in all activities for the course they are attending (depending upon their experience with spoken Latin) and to adhere strictly to the requirement to speak only Latin, but they are not required to submit any written work.
 This option is also available for repeat attendees who have already taken both courses.

-The Conventiculum will be held in the facilities of UMass Dartmouth, which is located in North Dartmouth, near the south coast of Massachusetts.
-Sessions will meet at the conference center on campus, and students will be housed in apartments adjacent to the center.
+In Summer 2018, the Conventiculum will be held in the facilities of Salem State University, Salem, MA - north of Boston.
+Sessions will meet at the campus conference center; students will be housed in apartments adjacent to the center.
 Housing for the Conventiculum consists of 2 or 4 bedroom apartments, each with its own full kitchen and common living area; all bedrooms are single occupancy with double beds and shared bathrooms (2 per apartment).
 Kitchens are not equipped, but bed linens are provided.